 For example, implementing signups with one framework may lead to a speedier delivery, but the maintenance of that code may be more time-consuming in the long term.

-Product Managers should be fluent in enough tech to spark relevant conversations with their engineers so they can maintain independent and negotiable ticket structures.
+Product managers should be fluent enough in tech to spark relevant conversations with their engineers so they can maintain independent and negotiable ticket structures.

 If Acceptance Criteria are met and the end result is not as expected, the user story should be kicked back to business analysis.